-^{1,2} The stated amount results from the amount in the politically determined agreement reduced with 1.5 percent, which as a rule is reserved for the administration of the funds.
+&lt;sup>2 The stated amount results from the amount in the politically determined agreement reduced with 1.5 percent, which as a rule is reserved for the administration of the funds.

-It is a requirement that the application form accounts for the ways in which the project addresses the call's theme of research on loneliness; likewise, this must be clearly stated in the project description.
+It is a requirement that the application form accounts for the ways in which the project addresses the call's theme of a better framework for research in psychiatry; likewise, this must be clearly stated in the project description.